-SELECTED TOPICS IN GEOLOGY 1-3 UNITS 298
+298 SELECTED TOPICS IN GEOLOGY

 Selected topics in Geology not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
-May be offered in a seminar, lecture and/or laboratory format.
-Pass/No Pass only.
-Non-degree applicable.
+May be offered in a seminar. lecture and/or laboratory format.

-299 SELECTED TOPICS IN GEOLOGY 1-3 UNITS
+299 SELECTED TOPICS IN GEOLOGY